Before You Begin

 Step 2.
 Start the Virtual Appliance, Configure TCP/IP, and Enter the License Token

-You need a Barracuda Vx license token, which you might have received via email or from the website when you downloaded the Barracuda Load Balancer ADC Vx package.
+You need a Barracuda Vx license token and a serial number, which you might have received via email or from the website when you downloaded the Barracuda Load Balancer ADC Vx package.
 If not, you can request an evaluation on the Barracuda website https://www.barracuda.com/purchase/evaluation or purchase one from https://www.barracuda.com/purchase/index.
 The license token looks similar to the following: 01234-56789-ACEFG.

 - In your hypervisor client, start the virtual appliance and allow it to boot up.